 We can, unquestionably, say a victory by a presidential candidate given such low odds is evidence that we live in uncertain times.

-The market will continue to react to new information as we creep towards the inauguration of President Trump on January 20th.
+The market will continue to react to new information as we creep toward the inauguration of President Trump on January 20th.
 Between the announcement of cabinet members and (hopefully) a more solidified economic plan being released in the next 66 days, the market will reflect this new information.

 Regardless, the market displays information in more efficient ways than politicians or television pundits ever could.

-And if we’re looking for up-to-date and accurate information, doesn’t it make more sense to go by the action on playing field rather than the cheers and jeers of the drunk fans sitting nearby?
+And if we’re looking for up-to-date and accurate information, doesn’t it make more sense to go by the action on the playing field rather than the cheers and jeers of the drunk fans sitting nearby?